professorpalmer/ashitaroller4/README.md

 - Added a command to never use Crooked Cards on roll 2 /crooked2 on/off
 - Added a command to prevent the bot from using Random Deal at all (in case it must be saved for later in the fight) /randomdeal on/off
 - Added a command to let your party know that you're about to roll /partyalert on/off
+- Added a command to roll both rolls only once
 - Added debug messages that explain the decision making when rolling
 - Added new flags to the ingame UI